stephenhealey86/MockLight/README.md

 # MockLight
-MockLight is a light weight C# class library that enables mocking of interfaces to aid unit testing an can be used in a Linux environment.
+MockLight is a light weight C# class library that enables mocking of interfaces to aid unit testing an can be used in a Linux or Windows environment.

 <a name="usage"/>